stonepros/stone/doc/stoneadm/compatibility.rst

 Stability
 ---------

-Cephadm is actively in development.
+Stoneadm is actively in development.
 Please be aware that some functionality is still rough around the edges.
 Especially the following components are working with cephadm, but the documentation is not as complete as we would like, and there may be some